RafaRemote/oc_python_p10_restful_secured_drf_api/README.md

-# Project 10: SoftDesk / Create a secured API with DRF.
+# Project 10: SoftDesk / Create a secured API with DRF

 Menu